datacarpentry/image-processing/episodes/06-blurring.md

 > the tasks of actually counting the colonies.
 Create a Python program to read
 > one of the colony images (with the filename provided as a command-line
 > parameter) as grayscale, and then apply a Gaussian blur to the image.
 You
-> should also provide the kernel size for the blur as a second command-line
+> should also provide the sigma for the blur as a second command-line
 > parameter.
 Do not alter the original image.
 As a reminder, the images are
 > located in the **Desktop/workshops/image-processing/10-challenges/morphometrics**
 > directory.